Back to blog

 It's 2026.
 The question isn't whether people are using AI to write covering letters — they are, in significant numbers — but whether it actually helps.

-The research is mixed but instructive.
-A widely cited study from the Wharton School found that AI-assisted job applications received positive responses at measurably higher rates than unassisted ones, particularly for candidates who started with weaker writing skills.
+The best evidence we have is instructive.
+A 2025 study by economists Cui, Dias and Ye, which tracked over five million cover letters on a major freelance platform, found that AI-assisted job applications received positive responses at measurably higher rates than unassisted ones, particularly for candidates who started with weaker writing skills.
 The AI effectively raised the floor, helping less experienced writers produce competent, well-structured letters.

-But there's a catch.
-A growing body of research suggests that hiring managers are becoming wary of AI-generated applications.
+But the same study found the catch.
+As more applicants adopted the tool, employers trusted cover letters less as a signal of effort, and the callback advantage faded within roughly two months.
+Wharton's Judd Kessler, analysing the findings, put it bluntly: once every letter clears the bar, the letter stops being a differentiator.
+This squares with what recruiters report anecdotally — that hiring managers are becoming wary of AI-generated applications.
 The concern isn't the use of AI itself — most accept it as part of modern job hunting — but the obvious, unedited output: the generic phrasing, the overly polished tone that sounds like nobody real, the covering letters that could apply to any company in any sector.

-The practical takeaway is this: AI is a useful tool for generating a first draft, overcoming blank-page paralysis, and checking structure.
-It is not a substitute for personalisation, genuine research into the company, and your own voice.
-The best covering letters in 2026 will be AI-assisted but human-finished.
+The practical takeaway is this: AI gets you over the bar, but only genuine personalisation keeps you ahead of the crowd that's now using the same tools.
+AI is useful for a first draft, beating blank-page paralysis, and checking structure.
+It is not a substitute for real research into the company and your own voice.
+The best covering letters in 2026 are AI-assisted but finished by a human.

 If you do use AI, SpeedCV takes a more considered approach than generic chatbots — it generates your covering letter alongside your CV, ensuring that keywords, achievements, and tone are consistent across both documents.
 That consistency is something recruiters notice, even if they can't always articulate why one application feels more professional than another.